Collection Development Policy

 Physical Resources

 As previously stated, our library is e-preferred.
 However, not all resources are available electronically.
-When a title (book or journal) is not available electronically it will be purchased in print.
+When a title (book or journal) is not available electronically, it will be purchased in print.

 Retention of Physical Items

-The Library is an agreement with the Colorado Alliance of Research Libraries that we will retain certain titles within our collection.
+The Library has an agreement with the Colorado Alliance of Research Libraries that we will retain certain titles within our collection.
 Libraries within the consortium retain these items in order to make sure a copy is available were another library to weed it or a user wants to request it.
 It is the responsibility of the Library to identify what should be retained.

 Purchasing Multiple Copies